Club logo The San Bruno Amateur Radio Club

 DayTimeSponsorOuputInputToneTypeName

-The goal for 2023 is to build on the lessons of this year's event and better serve our community.
+The goal for 2024 is to build on the lessons of this year's event and continue to work to better serve our community.

 So you want to become a Ham